topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 7.2.2 Circuit
 - KY-023 (Dual Axis Joystick Module)
-    - 5V pin of KY-023 is connected to the 5V on the TOPST VCP-G board.
+    - 5V pin of KY-023 is connected to the 5V on the VCP-G board.
-    - GND pin of KY-023 is connected to GND on the TOPST VCP-G board.
+    - GND pin of KY-023 is connected to GND on the VCP-G board.
-    - VRx pin of KY-023 is connected to the analog pin A5 on the TOPST VCP-G board.
+    - VRx pin of KY-023 is connected to the analog pin A5 on the VCP-G board.
-    - VRy pin of KY-023 is connected to the analog pin A4 on the TOPST VCP-G board.
+    - VRy pin of KY-023 is connected to the analog pin A4 on the VCP-G board.
-    - SW pin of KY-023 is connected to pin 2 on the TOPST VCP-G board.
+    - SW pin of KY-023 is connected to pin 2 on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/Joystick%20Circuit%20Schematic.png"></p>
 <p align="center"><strong>Figure 7.3 Joystick Circuit Schematic</strong></p>